reckoncrafter/backlighter/README.md

 # backlighter
 shell script for managing the backlight for laptops.

+A script like this can be useful if your Linux :penguin: installation does not recognize your brightness adjustment keys, or you are using an external keyboard without brightness keys.
+Shortcuts can be bound to the commands in this script.

 ## Requirements
 This script, by default assumes that your backlight brightness file is located at `/sys/class/backlight/intel_backlight/brightness`.